👷Labor Department abandons rule protecting gig workers from exploitation

 Delivery drivers, rideshare workers, and warehouse contractors who were fighting for employee rights now face federal investigators instructed to use standards that favor corporate classification preferences

-Amazon and similar companies can save billions annually by classifying workers as contractors, but these savings typically don't reach consumers while workers bear costs of vehicle maintenance, gas, and health insurance
+Amazon and similar companies can save billions annually by classifying workers as contractors, but these savings typically do not reach consumers while workers bear costs of vehicle maintenance, gas, and health insurance

 Instead of protecting workers from potential wage violations, the Department of Labor is using enforcement standards that make it harder to prove employee status under laws that have existed since the 1930s